-Spectral methods are central for a multitude of applications in medical image analysis, computer vision, and machine learning, such as dimensionality reduction, classification, and segmentation.
-A limiting factor for the spectral analysis on large datasets is the computational cost of the eigen decomposition.
-To overcome this limitation, the Nyström method [21] is commonly applied to approximate the spectral decomposition of the Gramian matrix.
+Spectral methods are central for a multitude of applications in machine learning, statistics, and computer vision, such as dimensionality reduction [30, 34], classification [25, 33], and segmentation [28, 31].
+A limiting factor for the spectral analysis is the computational cost of the eigen decomposition.
+To overcome this limitation, the Nyström method [36] is commonly applied to approximate the spectral decomposition of Polina Golland CSAIL, MIT the Gramian matrix.
 A subset of rows/columns is selected and based on the eigen decomposition of the resulting small sub-matrix, the spectrum of the original matrix can be approximated.
-While the Nyström extension is the standard method for the matrix reconstruction, the crucial challenge is the subset selection.
-In early work [21], uniform sampling without replacement was proposed.
-This was followed by numerous alternatives including K-means clustering [22], greedy approaches [12], and volume sampling [3,9].
-A recent comparison is presented in [16].
+While the Nyström extension is the standard method for the matrix reconstruction, the crucial part is the subset selection.
+In early work [36], uniform sampling without replacement was proposed.
+This was followed by numerous alternatives including K-means clustering [37], greedy approaches [23, 14], and volume sampling [4, 11].
+A recent comparison of several approaches is presented in [20].

-Of particular interest for subset selection is volume sampling [9], equivalent to determinantal sampling [3], because reconstruction error bounds exist.
-It is, however, not used in practice because of the high computational complexity of sampling from the underlying distributions [16].
-Independently, determinantal point processes (DPPs) have been proposed recently for tracking and pose estimation [15].
+Of particular interest for subset selection is volume sampling [11], equivalent to determinantal sampling [4], because reconstruction error bounds exist.
+This method is, however, not used in practice because of the high computational complexity of sampling from the underlying distributions [20].
+Independently, determinantal point processes (DPPs) have been proposed recently for tracking and pose estimation [18].
 They were originally designed to model the repulsive interaction between particles.
 DPPs are well suited for modeling diversity in a point set.
-A sampling algorithm for DPPs was presented in [14, 15], which has complexity $\mathcal{O}(n^3)$ for n points.
+A sampling algorithm for DPPs was presented in [17, 18], which has complexity $\mathcal{O}(n^3)$ for n points.
 Since this algorithm has the same complexity as the spectral analysis, it cannot be directly used as a subset selection scheme.